zestia/ember-rich-intl/README.md

 # ember-i18n-component

-Addon that provides a `<I18n>` component to help with putting more complex content inside of translation strings.
+Addon that provides a `<Intl>` component to help with putting more complex content inside of translation strings.

 ## Compatibility